loxleyftsck/loxleysftsck/README.md

 <h1 align="center">Hi 👋, I'm Herald Michain</h1>
 <h3 align="center">A passionate WEB3 developer </h3>

+<img align="right"  alth="coding" width="400" scr="https://i.pinimg.com/originals/c4/d8/d7/c4d8d7f9e12230e974cb918678b161b4.gif">

-<p align="justify">"🚀 I am an aspiring Web3 Developer, committed to coding my way to a decentralized future.
+<p align="left">"🚀 I am an aspiring Web3 Developer, committed to coding my way to a decentralized future.
 By day, I am a swift JavaScript ninja, and by night, an enthusiastic crypto aficionado.
 Additionally, I keep a close eye on the financial markets as a swing trader.
 With a passion for innovation and a touch of humor, I'm ready to shake up the internet in a fun and positive way 😄">

-<img align="right"  alth="coding" width="400" scr="https://i.pinimg.com/originals/c4/d8/d7/c4d8d7f9e12230e974cb918678b161b4.gif">